marcoantonioni/virtual-users-locust-sandbox/README.md

 ## Companion repositories

-This repository is accompanied by two other repos that contain the BAW applications () and the configurations used for the run tests ().
+This repository is accompanied by two other repos that contain the BAW applications (virtual-users-locust-apps) and the configurations used for the run tests (virtual-users-locust-test-configs).
 Clone all 3 repositories to have the following structure on the file system:
 <pre>
 .